 Domestic workers from the Philippines used to be quite common, and were a good alternative for families who struggled with the language and cultural differences.

-However, following the 2008 Olympics and now the 2010 EXPO, visas have been heavily restricted.
+Depending on current events and politics, visas can b heavily restricted.
 Where the immigration authorities used to turn a blind eye, they are now strictly enforcing the rules and many Filpina ayis have either left or been refused re-entry.

 Finally, there is the issue of communication.
 Many people move to Shanghai with good intentions of working hard to crack the language, and a few admirable souls do just that.
 The rest tend to take some kind of basic course, find that Chinese is really, really hard and stop the lessons or take themselves off to the Fabric Market/latest knock-off handbag place/the fake market to do some serious bargaining with their new skills.
 Or they struggle away only to find that their language skills have improved marginally but they could be the charades world champion.